 Big Boss's Leitmotif is suspiciously similar to the Metal Gear Solid theme, which sounds a little more tender than the actual melody due to the changing of two chords in the progression.

 The song "Old Snake" seems to be suspiciously similar to the main theme as well, slower and sadder.
+Both of these are likely intentional.

 And the Metal Gear KODOQUE theme in Metal Gear Ac!dand its sequel was suspiciously similar to the Metal Gear Solid main theme with the same chord progression but a different melody.